-From 1996 to 2013, he was the Editor-in-Chief of the American Institute of Aeronautics and Astronautics (AIAA) Journal of Guidance, Control, and Dynamics.
-In that capacity, he oversaw the technical review of more than 6500 papers and the unprecedented growth of the Journal.
-He is an AIAA Fellow.
-In 2001 he received the AIAA International Cooperation Award.
+In 2013, he retired after 17 years as Editor-in-Chief of the AIAA Journal of Guidance, Control, and Dynamics.
+He managed the peer review of more than 6500 papers in a period of unprecedented growth for the journal and its consistent ranking as the number one journal in its specialty area.
+In 2001, he received the AIAA International Cooperation Award.